marwan-at-work/mod/README.md

 ### Usage

-`mod upgrade` OR `mod downgrade` from any direcory that has go.mod file.
+`mod upgrade` OR `mod downgrade` from any directory that has go.mod file.

 The tool will update the major version in the go.mod file and it will